 Ashwagandha root is the little black dress of herbal medicine.
 No, seriously!
 This herb is incredibly versatile and multipurpose.

 Anything that makes us happier and a little less stressed is worth some attention, right?
-Ashwagandha benefits for women include everything from lowering stress levels to improving your libido, to enhancing hair growth.
+Ashwagandha benefits for women include: lowering stress, improved libido and hair growth.

 What is Ashwagandha?

-Ashwagandha is an Ayurvedic herb that has been around for centuries.
+Ashwagandha is a century’s old Ayurvedic herb.
 Ayurveda is one of the world’s oldest holistic healing systems (1).
 Starting in India over 3,000 years ago, this type of medicine emphasizes the mind-body-spirit connection.

 You may also see Ashwagandha named as Withania somnifera or Indian ginseng.
-The literal meaning of the word “ashwagandha” is “smell of horse”.
-As dreadful as that may seem, the name stems from the belief that a person taking the herb may develop the strength and energy similar to that of a horse.
+The literal meaning of the word “ashwagandha” is “smell of horse.”
+The name stems from the belief that a person taking the herb may develop the strength and energy similar to a horse.

 Ashwagandha has been used for centuries in alternative medicine.
 In the past thirty years or so, Western medicine has begun to study this herb as an antidepressant, stress reliever, anti-inflammatory, and memory enhancing herb (among many others).

-The research is still quite new and ongoing, but ashwagandha does show promise so far!
+The research is still quite new and ongoing, but ashwagandha does show promise!

 Ashwagandha Lowers Stress Hormones

-Whether you’re a parent, student, young professional, or all of the above, you’ve probably experienced stress in your life.
-Chronic stress can affect us both physically and mentally.
+Whether you’re a parent, student, young professional, or all of the above, you’ve probably experienced stress.
+Chronic stress affects us both physically and mentally.
 While many of us feel stress loud and clear, it can also hide in different signs and symptoms.

 Here are just a few signs of chronic stress: (2)